Kiksuya: Plot summary

 Akecheta of the Ghost Nation recovers the injured William, and keeps guard over him.
 Seeing Maeve's daughter scared of William, Akecheta realizes she has memories of her past narratives, and tells her his own story to reassure her.

 Akecheta had started as a peaceful host with his partner Kohana.
 Witnessing the aftermath of Wyatt's massacre of the hosts under Arnold's orders, Akecheta finds the symbol of the maze and starts down the path of sentience.
 He is reprogrammed to be a bloodthirsty warrior but the park staff decide against wiping his memories.
 Akecheta finds a delirious Logan Delos, who inadvertently tells him of a world outside the park, confirming to Akecheta that something is amiss.
-His search leads him to the giant excavation site of the Valley Beyond, which he believes is a door to another world.
+His search leads him to the giant excavation site in the Valley Beyond, which he believes is a door to another world.
 Akecheta takes Kohana and helps her recover her memories of him.
 He tries to show her the door, but cannot find it again.
+(Note: The excavation was for the construction of the Forge (see "Vanishing Point"), which had been completed and covered over by the time Akecheta returned with Kohana.)
 Kohana is taken by Delos technicians and when Akecheta returns to the Ghost Nation, he finds a new host in her place.